 Not great carry over.
 No prebiotic almond fiber.
 Almost no protein, magnesium, manganese, or copper.
-The richest nutrients are all the ones they added after the fact.
+The richest nutrients are all the ones the manufacturer adds after the fact.

 Cashew milk is in the same boat: mostly water, not too much cashew.

 12.4 g fat: 6.7 g MUFA, 2.2 g LA, 2.2 g SFA

 10% vitamin B1 (thiamine)

 In a cup of cashew milk

 2 g fat: 1.1 g MUFA, 0.4 g linoleic acid